drand/website/docs/blog/2023-05-26-tlock-security-assessment.md

 - 5 Medium severity issues
 - 3 Low severity issues

-None of which would have put existing encrypted data at risk.
+It is worth highlighting that none of the identified issues would have put existing encrypted data at risk.
 We are pleased to report that all identified issues have been addressed and corrected.
 The **detailed audit report is available on IPFS** with CID [QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m](https://ipfs.io/ipfs/QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m).

 ## Security Considerations